Skip to main content

 What should not be brought to the exam?

-• Electronic equipment including phones, smartwatches, fitness trackers, wearable technology, cameras, recording or listening devices, or any other type of electronic or communication device.
+• Electronic devices including phones, smartwatches, fitness trackers, wearable technology, cameras, recording or listening devices or any other type of electronic or communication device.

 • Scratch paper.